wp-plugins/contextly-related-links/readme.txt

 Tested up to: 3.31
 Stable tag: trunk

 Contextly is a related links service for high-quality, high-volume sites.
 The plugin helps sites show off their best content, increasing page-views per reader and time on site - key metrics for any site with advertisers.
-Think of it as compound interest for your site.
+Think of it as compound interest for your site's traffic.

 The service is invite-only, and you will need to register to use the plugin and get an invite code.